-At the annual general meeting held on 20 January 2021, the Board of Control adopted the annual statement of accounts of the Fund and declared a dividend of 5% for the year ended 31 August 2020.
+At the annual general meeting held on 1 February 2023, the Board of Control adopted the annual statement of accounts of the Fund and declared a dividend of 5% for the year ended 31 August 2022.

-The Board of Control also approved the following matters during the year ended 31 August 2021:
+The Board of Control also approved the following matters during the year ended 31 August 2023:

-- (a) the Fund's investment plan for the year; and - (b) the Fund's supervision fee budget for the year.
+- (a) the Fund's investment plan for the year; - (b) the Fund's supervision fee budget for the year; and - (c) appointment of an investment consultant to conduct the investment strategies review.